joshua-coppola/star-maps/README.md

 ## Todo

 As things currently stand, most pages exist and work, but small tweaks need to be made.
 This README will be updated as features are completed and bugs are fixed.
+Every line item is denoted with a priority: high, medium, or low.

 ### Index Page

-- [ ] Improve appearance -- it is a rather plain landing page
+- [ ] Medium - improve appearance -- it is a rather plain landing page
+- [ ] Low - improve mobile support

 ### About Page

-- [ ] Improve appearance -- I don't love the blue stripe and in general could be better with some tweaks
+- [ ] Medium - improve appearance -- I don't love the blue stripe and in general could be better with some tweaks
-- [x] Fix word choice in a couple spots
+- [x] High - fix word choice in a couple spots
+- [ ] Low - improve mobile support

 ### Search Page

-- [x] fix off by one color error with difficulty slider
+- [x] High - fix off by one color error with difficulty slider
-- [x] fix missing yellow section on difficulty slider
+- [x] High - fix missing yellow section on difficulty slider
-- [x] fix being able to move the left and right sliders past each other on the difficulty slider
+- [x] High - fix being able to move the left and right sliders past each other on the difficulty slider
-- [x] add thumbnails to results
+- [x] High - add thumbnails to results
-- [x] make thumbnails and mountain names clickable
+- [x] Medium - make thumbnails and mountain names clickable
-- [x] implement sorting drop-down logic
+- [x] High - implement sorting drop-down logic
-- [x] add alphabetized sorts to drop down
+- [x] Medium - add alphabetized sorts to drop down
-- [x] add vertical sort to drop down
+- [x] Medium - add vertical sort to drop down
-- [x] add trail count sort to drop down
+- [x] Medium - add trail count sort to drop down
-- [ ] add slider to filter by vertical
+- [ ] Medium - add slider to filter by vertical
-- [ ] reorder filters
+- [ ] Medium - reorder filters
-- [ ] add difficulty to each mountain in results
+- [ ] Medium - add difficulty to each mountain in results
-- [ ] improve filter by state to take abbreviations or full state names
+- [ ] Medium - improve filter by state to take abbreviations or full state names
+- [ ] Low - improve default behavior for sliders
+- [ ] Medium - fix search box not resetting correctly
-- [ ] UI/UX improvements
+- [ ] Low - UI/UX improvements
+- [ ] Low - improve mobile support

+### Map Pages

+- [ ] High - fix sidebar covering map by default
+- [ ] Medium - optimize / remove 3D maps
+- [ ] Low - improve mobile support

 ### Rankings

-- [ ] fix how bar length for beginner friendliness is displayed
+- [x] High - fix how bar length for beginner friendliness is displayed
+- [x] High - fix bar colors for beginner friendliness
-- [ ] difficulty blurb does not display
+- [x] High - difficulty blurb does not display
+- [x] Medium - improve bar scaling
-- [ ] add grid-lines to give sense of scale
+- [ ] Medium - add grid-lines to give sense of scale
-- [ ] add ranking numbers
+- [ ] Medium - add ranking numbers
-- [ ] implement filters similar to search page
+- [ ] Medium - implement filters similar to search page
+- [ ] Medium - add legend to top of page
-- [ ] UI/UX improvements
+- [ ] Low - UI/UX improvements
+- [ ] Low - improve mobile support

 ### Trail Rankings

-- [ ] implement a trail rankings page similar to the mountain rankings
+- [ ] Low - implement a trail rankings page similar to the mountain rankings